Mithc/table_of_content/README.md

 Run Prettier to automatically format your code, improving code consistency.

-### `npm run cypress:open`
+### `npm run e2e`

-Open the Cypress Test Runner interface.
-This allows you to interactively run and debug your Cypress test scenarios.
+Open the Playwright Test Runner interface.
+This allows you to interactively run and debug your Playwright test scenarios.

-### `npm run cypress:run`
+### `npm run e2e:headless`

-Execute Cypress test scenarios in the terminal.
+Execute Playwright test scenarios in the terminal.
 This is useful for running your tests in a continuous integration (CI) environment or as part of automated workflows.

 ### Requirements